autowarefoundation/autoware.universe/f1tenth/readme.md

 # Troubleshooting/Tips

-1. If editing files (including config files) doesn't seem to take affect, delete the respective package files in the `install` and `build` folders under `autoware` and rebuild the respective package using  `--packages-select` again.
+1. If editing files doesn't seem to change anything, delete the respective package files in the `install` and `build` folders under `autoware` and rebuild the respective package using  `--packages-select` again.

-2. You may need to insert a `hdmi emulator` to your Jetson for `NoMachine` to initiate remote desktop when running on a real F1tenth car.
-Sometimes you will need to put the emulator in and out a few times for `NoMachine` to start working.
+2. You may need to insert a `hdmi emulator` to the Jetson for `NoMachine` to initiate remote desktop when running on a real F1tenth car.
+Sometimes you will need to put the emulator in and out a few times for `NoMachine` to start remote desktop.